Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 2. Earn Your BSN Degree

 Like any of the other highest-paid nursing jobs, becoming a neonatal nurse practitioner requires earning your Bachelor of Science in Nursing (BSN) degree.
-Your BSN program will include general-education requirements like math, literature, statistics, psychology, and communications—courses you’ll find in any bachelor’s degree program.
+Your BSN curriculum will include general-education requirements like math, literature, statistics, psychology, and communications—courses you’ll find in any bachelor’s degree program.
 While these classes may not be directly related to nursing or medicine, they’re still an essential part of your NNP education.
 Learning to be a well-rounded listener, communicator, and critical thinker will serve you well when working with your neonatal patients (and their concerned parents).

 As expected, the main focus of your BSN program will involve learning the various aspects of nursing.
 Some of your classes will cover how to assess and treat patients of all ages, including the newborn infants you’ll be working with as a neonatal nurse practitioner.
 Other courses will teach you about pharmacology and all the different medicines and units of measurement used in the medical field.
 Finally, expect to take classes focused on improving your overall clinical competence and evidence-based decision-making.
 Neonatal nurse practitioners must trust their own judgement and skills without second-guessing themselves, as they’ll often need to act quickly to prevent potentially life-altering consequences for the newborns under their care.